Ashlalala/aajonusnet/md/QNA/Q&A Of November 18, 2012.md

 A: Well, still it's better than Hanes or any of the others, but Solana Gold is the best.

 Q: For what it's worth, they don't store it anymore in oak.
-They do ferment it, but I talked to Solana Gold because I'm going to start giving it in our food buying club and she says we store it in stainless steel now.
+They do ferment it, but I talked to Solana Gold because I'm going to start getting it in our food buying club and she says we store it in stainless steel now.

 A: They did?
 When did they start doing that?